Auto-Save Your AI Conversations

 OUTPUT FORMAT:

-Content of the updated .cursorrules file
+Content of the updated AI coding assistant rules file